-Checking the weather before any fishing trip should be standard protocol if you want to adequately plan your trip and use specific techniques and strategies.
-When you see rain in the forecast, you should be expecting the barometric pressure to change in a way that usually benefits bass anglers.
+Checking the weather before any fishing trip should be standard protocol if you want to plan your trip and use specific techniques and strategies adequately.
+When you see rain in the forecast, you should expect the barometric pressure to change in a way that usually benefits bass anglers.

-The reason this is beneficial for fishing is because the dropping pressure makes bass feel more lively and active.
+This is beneficial for fishing because the dropping pressure makes bass feel more lively and active.
 Imagine having a 45 pound weight on your shoulders all the time, then having it suddenly removed.
 This is somewhat similar to what bass feel when there is less pressure in the air thanks to an oncoming weather system.

 Wind can also impact on bass behavior as it stirs up food and increases feeding activity.
 Personally I am pleased if the wind is up as long as it doesn't exceed 15-20 knots.

 When it’s raining and you want to truly take advantage of the conditions to catch hungry bass that are energized by the falling barometric pressure and other factors that come with rain, it’s best to use some of the ‘search-and-destroy style’ lures.
-These are lures that allow you to cover a great amount of water within a short period of time.
-Unlike lures and rigs such as Texas Rig, shaky head and other similar presentations, search-and-destroy lures are ones that are used with a steady retrieve instead of slowly working them back to your position.
+These lures allow you to cover a great amount of water within a short period.
+Unlike lures and rigs such as Texas Rig, shaky head and other similar presentations, search-and-destroy lures are used with a steady retrieve instead of slowly working them back to your position.

-Some of my personal favorite search-and-destroy lures include spinnerbaits, which allow me to adjust my presentation to target bass at various levels of the water column by simply letting the lure fall to the desired depth.
-Spinnerbaits seem to have a magical touch to them when fishing in the rain as bass will instinctively strike at almost anything that comes within range when they are experiencing this dropping-pressure burst of energy.
+Some of my favorite search-and-destroy lures include spinnerbaits, which allow me to adjust my presentation to target bass at various water column levels by letting the lure fall to the desired depth.
+Spinnerbaits seem to have a magical touch when fishing in the rain as bass will instinctively strike at almost anything that comes within range when experiencing this dropping-pressure burst of energy.

-I always keep a white or white-and-chartreuse spinnerbait with double willow leaf blades on hand in case I encounter a rain shower while I’m on the water.
+I always keep a white or white-and-chartreuse spinnerbait with double willow leaf blades on hand in case of a rain shower while on the water.
 Other lures that work exceptionally well for covering lots of water and drawing reaction strikes are chatterbaits, swimbaits and buzzbaits.
-If I’m fishing in heavy rain, I’ll break out a larger buzzbait that’s equipped with a clicker or other mechanism to draw more attention to it.
+If I’m fishing in heavy rain, I’ll break out a larger buzzbait equipped with a clicker or other mechanism to draw more attention to it.

-If you’re fishing in the rain anytime from late spring to early fall, you can bank on topwater lures being the key to catching bass in good quantities and quality.
-Rain tends to wash a huge variety of different insects, frogs, and a range of other creatures into the water as it falls.
-When this happens, the bass will instinctually turn their attention upwards in hopes of picking off an unsuspecting frog or other type of prey that will be an easy meal.
+If you’re fishing in the rain anytime from late spring to early fall, you can bank on topwater lures, which is the key to catching bass in good quantities and quality.
+Rain tends to wash a huge variety of insects, frogs, and other creatures into the water as it falls.
+When this happens, the bass will instinctively turn their attention upwards in hopes of picking off an unsuspecting frog or other type of prey that will be an easy meal.

-It’s important to note that not just any topwater lure will work during the rain, especially when heavy rainfall is present on the lake.
-It’s best to stick with topwater lures that also fall into that search-and-destroy category which you can use to cover more water in a shorter amount of time.
+It’s important to note that no topwater lure will work during the rain, especially when heavy rainfall is present on the lake.
+It’s best to stick with topwater lures that also fall into that search-and-destroy category, which you can use to cover more water in a shorter time.
 You can use a topwater lure when it’s raining regardless of what time of day it is.

-When there’s rain in the forecast, you can expect to have overcast, gray skies above, which greatly influences the type of lures bass seem to prefer.
-As we’ve already noted, you can expect bass to turn their gaze upwards when the rain is falling, so any lure you use should remain in the upper portion of the water column in order to produce the best results.
-Personally, I’ve found that any sort of bladed lure works wonders when retrieved just below the surface.
+When there’s rain in the forecast, you can expect overcast, gray skies above, which greatly influences the type of lures bass seem to prefer.
+As we’ve already noted, you can expect bass to turn their gaze upwards when the rain falls, so any lure you use should remain in the upper portion of the water column to produce the best results.
+Personally, I’ve found that any bladed lure works wonders when retrieved just below the surface.

 This includes spinnerbaits, chatterbaits, rooster tails, inline spinners, road runners and even buzzbaits.
-Having a bladed lure that’s running just below the surface will stand out to bass and will often appear to be a bait fish or minnow swimming along as the rain falls.
-The gray, overcast skies usually help certain bladed lures appear more natural and professional bass anglers often turn to a spinnerbait just below the surface once the rain starts to fall.
+A bladed lure running just below the surface will stand out to bass and will often appear to be a bait fish or minnow swimming along as the rain falls.
+The gray, overcast skies usually help certain bladed lures appear more natural and professional bass anglers often turn to a spinnerbait just below the surface once the rain falls.

-When the rain is falling at a moderate or heavy pace, you can expect to see certain drainage canals or ditches form small creeks in a matter of minutes.
-Bass are naturally attracted to any type of creek or stream that runs into a body of water and these newly-created, yet temporary runoffs are often capable of attracting hungry bass.
+When the rain is falling at a moderate or heavy pace, you can expect to see certain drainage canals or ditches form small creeks in minutes.
+Bass are naturally attracted to any creek or stream running into a water body.
+These newly-created, yet temporary runoffs are often capable of attracting hungry bass.

-The runoff brings in oxygenated water, as well as a litany of other creatures like worms, insects, crawfish and many others that bass will eat.
+The runoff brings in oxygenated water and a litany of other creatures like worms, insects, crawfish and many others that bass will eat.
 It’s in these areas where I might adjust my approach for bass fishing in the rain and I’ll use a Texas-rigged crawfish, finesse worms, or even a Ned rig thrown at the point where the runoff is entering the lake.

 When heavy rains fall in a short amount of time, there’s a small window of time you have to fish certain areas before the water becomes incredibly muddy.
 It’s not uncommon to have a lake level rise significantly in just a few hours due to steady rain and what you should look for is any new area where you can take your boat.
 Sections of the lake where the depth was just too shallow only a few hours or a day prior are now accessible to anglers and fish alike.

 Bass will often venture into these types of areas looking for an easy meal and anglers can maximize their efforts by fishing them at just the right moment.
-If you know your lake well enough, you can keep certain portions of it in mind for occasions when the water level rises quickly.
-Many of those areas where a blowdown or brush pile was standing just on the edge of the water are now going to be submerged and should be what you need to focus on first if you’re looking for a reaction strike.
+If you know your lake well enough, you can keep certain portions in mind for occasions when the water level rises quickly.
+Many areas where a blowdown or brush pile was standing just on the edge of the water are now submerged and should be what you need to focus on first if you’re looking for a reaction strike.

-We know you’re likely to be aware that bass are spawning during the spring and the heaviest rainfalls usually occur during mid-to-late spring once many bass have already spawned.
-By paying attention and marking certain parts of the lake where you know bass usually make beds and lay eggs, you can target these sections.
+We know you’re likely to be aware that bass spawn during the spring and the heaviest rainfalls usually occur during mid-to-late spring once many bass have already spawned.
+You can target these sections by paying attention and marking certain parts of the lake where you know bass usually make beds and lay eggs.

 When the water is rising, this opens up a once-shallow area and makes it vulnerable from all sides.
 Spawning bass will be on high-alert during steady rains and rising waters because this is when certain egg-stealing creatures will make their move.
 I like to throw a shaky head worm or Texas rig into the bedding area to probe for bass that are guarding their eggs or fry.